 - A comprehensive written examination integrating coursework with knowledge of the reading lists in Greek and Latin literature is required.

-- Students will have developed broad knowledge of the Classical world including literature, history and/or archaeology as well as a deeper focus in a particular area relevant to student interest.
+- Students will have developed a broad knowledge of the Classical world including literature, history, and/or archaeology as well as a deeper focus in a particular area relevant to student interest.